Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 1. Model Context Protocol (MCP) — the foundation for connecting external tools and data sources

-2. Claude Code core features — project memory, slash commands, subagents, and hooks
+2. Claude Code core features — project memory, skills, subagents, and hooks

-3. Plugins — shareable packages that bundle commands, hooks, and skills
+3. Plugins — shareable packages that bundle skills, hooks, and metadata

 Robot Claude Senpai with a knowing expression